voiceittech/voiceit3-websdk/README.md

 ## Liveness
 Liveness can be enabled with the liveness boolen passed to the encapsulated verifcation methods (details below).
 The process of doing a liveness call is two steps:
 - Get Liveness Challenge Order (LCO) by making a GET request to the liveness backend.
-For instance: https://liveness.voiceit.io/v1/verification/user_id_here/content_language_here
+For instance: `https://liveness.voiceit.io/v1/verification/[userId]/[contentLanguage]`
-The LCO ID can be obtained from the response as ```response.lcoId```
+The LCO ID can be obtained from the response as `response.lcoId`.
-- Make a post request to the liveness backend endpoint as: https://liveness.voiceit.io/v1/verification/face or https://liveness.voiceit.io/v1/verification/video.
+- Make a post request to the liveness backend endpoint as: `https://liveness.voiceit.io/v1/verification/face` or `https://liveness.voiceit.io/v1/verification/video`.
 Add form data for 'userId', 'lcoId', 'file', for instance:

 ```